NadavShaked/Applied_Cryptography_Workshop_Last/solana_api_gateway_server/README.md

 ### 3. Prove Subscription

-This endpoint allow the seller to provide a proof of a storage subscription (PoR) by submitting elastic curve points as proofs (`sigma` and `mu`).
+This endpoint allow the seller to provide a proof of a storage subscription (PoR) by submitting elliptic curve points as proofs (`sigma` and `mu`).
 It verifies the subscription's validity by processing the proof on the blockchain.

 **Endpoint:** `POST /prove` **Request Body:**